JacobJoergensen/ClipStack/README.md

 # ClipStack (BETA STAGE - WORK IN PROGRESS)
-A PHP website framework for small and medium websites
+ClipStack is a lightweight php framework, that focus on simplicity and quality.
+Created for small and medium websites that want to have more advanced features but without having to use one of the large php frameworks or the need to code a lot of backend code themself.

 <br>